 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Transport for London (TfL) reported total carbon emissions of approximately 813,000,000 kg CO2e, with Scope 1 and 2 emissions accounting for about 366,149,000 kg CO2e and Scope 3 emissions reaching approximately 2,722,000,000 kg CO2e.
-This marks a slight decrease from 2022, where total emissions were about 831,000,000 kg CO2e.
-TfL has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040.
-In the near term, TfL targets a 90% reduction in absolute Scope 1 and 2 emissions by FY2030, using FY2022 as the baseline.
-Additionally, it aims to reduce absolute Scope 3 emissions by 45% within the same timeframe.
-Long-term, TfL plans to maintain at least a 90% reduction in Scope 1 and 2 emissions from FY2030 through FY2040, while also targeting a 90% reduction in Scope 3 emissions by FY2040.
-These commitments align with industry standards and reflect TfL's dedication to addressing climate change and reducing its carbon footprint.
+In 2023, Transport for London (TfL) reported total carbon emissions of approximately 813,000,000 kg CO2e, with Scope 1 and 2 emissions accounting for about 366,149,000 kg CO2e and Scope 3 emissions at approximately 2,722,000,000 kg CO2e.
+This reflects a commitment to reducing emissions across all scopes as part of their long-term climate strategy.
+TfL has set ambitious targets to achieve net-zero greenhouse gas emissions across its value chain by FY2040.
+Near-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by FY2030, using FY2022 as the baseline.
+Additionally, TfL aims to reduce absolute Scope 3 emissions by 45% within the same timeframe.
+Long-term, they plan to maintain a minimum of 90% reduction in Scope 1 and 2 emissions from FY2030 through FY2040, and a 90% reduction in Scope 3 emissions by FY2040.
+These commitments align with industry standards for climate action, demonstrating TfL's proactive approach to addressing climate change and reducing its carbon footprint in the transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents